-Today, stakeholders across the Eastern Partner countries - Armenia, Belarus, Georgia, Moldova and Ukraine – met in Kyiv to discuss the preliminary results of assessment of energy infrastructure priority investment opportunities in the Eastern Partnership countries.
+Today, stakeholders across the Eastern Partner countries - Armenia, Belarus, Georgia, Moldova and Ukraine – met in Kyiv to discuss the preliminary results of assessment of energy infrastructure projects in the Eastern Partnership countries.

 Under the applied cost benefit analysis (CBA) methodology, especially developed under EU4Energy technical assistance, the projects were assessed based on their contribution to market integration and price convergence; security of gas supply; contribution to enhanced competition; and sustainability including CO2 savings.
 The results of the assessment will help project promoters and governments to allocate resources to those cross-border projects that are assessed to be the most beneficial in socio-economic terms.